 4 DAYS FROM $899

-This incredible event is reason enough to travel on this European tour — and yet you’ll experience so much more.
 Storybook scenery, charming traditions, striking architecture, unique history . . . the list goes on.
-On this European cruise vacation, you’ll experience 11 guided tours and an eye-popping five UNESCO World Heritage Sites along some of the most gorgeous stretches of the Rhine and Moselle Rivers.
+On this European cruise vacation, you’ll experience 13 included features, 12 Cultural Connections, and an eye-popping 6 UNESCO World Heritage Sites along some of the most gorgeous stretches of the Rhine and Moselle Rivers.

+You can even choose one of our special Harvest departures to enjoy unique, hands-on insights on winemaking in this region -- not to mention sampling some of the area's best vintages.
 Taking a solo vacation?
 Vantage is the only travel company whose river ships include cabins built specifically for solo travelers, with free Single Supplements.
-You'll enjoy free Single Supplements on every Oberammergau extension, as well (first come, first served!).
 We’ve also designed this itinerary to give you more opportunities for independent exploring and for staying active.
 Take one of the ship’s bikes for a spin along the shore, join a longer walk or hike, and sign up for onboard cooking classes.
-Join us and see for yourself what makes this river cruise in Europe so remarkable — and be sure to add the optional Oberammergau event that is sure to be a highlight of your journey (and year)!
+Join us and see for yourself what makes this river cruise in Europe so remarkable!

 Depart home for Amsterdam, The Netherlands